Distributed Control System (DCS) Emulation versus Simulation – Which is better for your nuclear power plant simulator?

 Reduce Your O&M Budget

-We all know that plant control & logic and human machines interfaces (HMI) or human system interfaces (HSI) will change as the plant is upgraded and maintained.
-When the software in the plant gets an update, your simulator needs to be updated to reflect those changes or you risk being out of compliance.
-The process to implement the plant software changes in the simulator can be significantly more difficult and time consuming with a simulated DCS than with an emulated DCS.
-The additional time and potential vendor costs of maintaining a simulated DCS will negatively impact your simulator O&M budget and can challenge a utility’s ability to deliver the Nuclear Promise.
-For an emulated DCS, your simulator team simply has to run the new plant data file through the emulator and then implement the new simulator software that is output from the emulator.
-Because the simulator software was created using the plant data files and transformed through the emulated software tool, the simulator will be exactly in sync with the plant thereby providing the lowest risk and lowest upgrade cost option.
 Implementing the new plant software into a simulated DCS solution requires much more forethought, analysis, and testing.
-Your simulator team will need to study each plant change and determine how to apply that change in the simplified, estimated functionality simulator software.
-This method requires extensive care and testing to make sure that the updated simulator will operate the same as the real plant and as such carries a high risk of error.
-The process is not only more time consuming, but it often times requires the simulation vendor to be contracted to make the changes thus increasing the cost of the upgrade.
+Your simulator team will need to study each plant change.
+They also must determine how to apply it in the simplified, estimated functionality simulator software.
+This method requires extensive care and testing to make sure the updated simulator will operate the same as the real plant.
+This method carries a high risk of error.
+The process is not only more time consuming, but often times requires the simulation vendor to be contracted to make the changes thus increasing the cost of the upgrade.
 Time and costs start to add up in scenarios where the new functionality in the plant was not anticipated when the simplified solution was designed.

 Virtual Commissioning for DCS Upgrades